Meantime (album): Recording

+Meantime was recorded by Wharton Tiers on a budget of $25,000.
+Recording sessions lasted two weeks; Mengede recorded his parts "in an hour and a half or so of a morning."
 The song "In the Meantime" was recorded by Steve Albini and later remixed by Andy Wallace.
 Wallace would make additional changes to the album; the contrast between his style of mixing, which involves (among other things) triggered samples and a cleaner, more polished sound (leading to the album's distinctive half-wood, half-metal snare drum sound), irritated Albini.
 Later, when in negotiations to record Nirvana's In Utero, he stipulated a clause be added to his contract stating that Wallace would not be allowed to remix the album, after he had mixed Nevermind, which was released nine months before Meantime.

 Artwork

 The album cover features an image of a man in a white protective suit shoveling some substance on the ground.
 It is taken from a photograph by David Plowden, "Puddler In Blast Furnace Cast House, Steel Mill, East Chicago, Indiana (1979)".

 The album is available with one of two reversely-colored covers; one has a blue background with a white-on-red Helmet logo, and the other has a red background with a white-on-blue Helmet logo (pictured above).